BoredLuchador/TacoBueno/README.md

 # Taco Bueno

-Taco Bueno is a partially open source bot that is under development.
+Taco Bueno is an open source project that is designed to add some features to a discord server.
+Many commands will have hidden stuff that may prove extremely useful.
-This does not focuses on features that every bot has, rather instead going for the features that would make your server more smooth.

 # features